Gustav Wilhelm Körber

-Gustav Wilhelm Körber (10 January 1817, Hirschberg – 27 January 1885, Breslau) was a German lichenologist.
+Gustav Wilhelm Körber (10 January 1817, Hirschberg – 27 January 1885, Breslau) was a Silesian-German lichenologist and a professor at the University of Breslau.
+He specialized in the flora of Central Europe.

+Biography

-He studied natural sciences in Breslau and Berlin, obtaining his PhD in 1839 with the thesis De gonidiis lichenum.
+Körber was born in Hirschberg, Silesia where his father was a high school director.
+He received his early education from the local high school.
+From 1835 studied natural sciences in Breslau and Berlin in 1838, obtaining his PhD in 1839 with the thesis De gonidiis lichenum.
+His teachers at Breslau included Heinrich Robert Göppert (1800-1884) and Christian Gottfried Daniel Nees von Esenbeck (1776-1858).
+At Berlin his influences included Franz Julius Ferdinand Meyen (1804-1840) and the chemist Eilhard Mitscherlich (1794-1863).
 After graduation, he served as an instructor at the "Elisabethanum" in Breslau, and from 1862, worked as a private teacher.
 In 1873 he became an associate professor at the University of Breslau.